paixaoDev/jekyll_game_presskit_theme/README.md

 # About Studio
 about:
   description: "Your studio description goes here."
-  more_info: "More information"

-# Images
+# Images - Add your game screenshots here
 images:
   - "screenshot1.jpg"
   - "screenshot2.jpg"